garysheng/faithwalk-os/perspectives/why-america-feels-like-hell.md

 It's almost impossible to live and participate in American society without constantly sinning.
 The infrastructure of American life is designed to make you fall. *[See: Recognize and Resist Sinfrastructure](../principles/recognize-and-resist-sinfrastructure.md) for understanding how these systems are engineered to promote sin.*

 Our phones activate lust on demand.
 Our apps turn us into gambling addicts.
 Our entertainment celebrates what God calls abomination.
 Our leaders fund wars while trafficking children.
-Our economy profits from human weakness.

 This isn't accidental.
 This is systematic.

+The wealthy and powerful have designed systems that profit from human weakness while ordinary Americans struggle to survive—much less live virtuously—within infrastructure engineered for their moral failure.

 We've created a system where virtue requires superhuman effort while vice flows downhill.
 Where following Christ means swimming against every current of normal life.
 Where speaking truth costs you access, income, and relationships.